There are a million ways to measure how much you’re winning at life. Getting a raise? Well, that's certainly one of them.

 1. Reassess Your Financial Situation

 When a big change takes place, it's often beneficial to take a step back.
+Sit on it before you spend it.
 Now, is a great time to return to your financial goals.
 (Don't have any?
 Now is a good time to start!)

 Take a look at your goals and reassess.
 Are there important things you forgot to include the first time around?
 What items have been neglected the most?
 Which savings categories could use a boost?
 Update your financial goals and recommit to following through.